arunagossai/PowerBI/Mapping_Example.md

 ![](images/BIOTECH.png)

-This project primmarily dealt with creating a **key** build a relationship between an **Excel** spreadsheet and a data table pulled **via SQL**, Because the two datasets were from different data sources, consolidating them required cleaning prior and cross-functional collaboration.
+This project primmarily dealt with creating a **unique key** build a relationship between an **Excel** spreadsheet and a **Redshift data pull via SQL**.
+Because the two datasets were from different data sources, consolidating them required cleaning and cross-functional collaboration.
+To make the unique key the following actions were performed in the **query editor**:
+* deleting duplicate records
+* deleting blanks
+* merging datasets
+* unpivoting columns

-One feature utilized within the **query editor** in Power BI was unpivoting/pivoting columns.
-This doupled or tripled records which incorrectly inflated revenue.
-As a result, I divided the acutals by the appropriate amount, shown in the code below:
+Unpivoting the columns doupled/tripled all records in the merged dataset, incorrectly inflating revenue.
+As a result, I divided the acutals by 2 or 3 depending on if they were doubled or tripled.
+This was done with the code below:

-    Revenue =
+    NewRevenue =
-    Merge1[Amount P$]/
+    MergeData[Revenue]/
-    CALCULATE ( DISTINCTCOUNT(Merge1[Attribute]) , ALLEXCEPT(Merge1 , Merge1[NSGN Name]))
+    CALCULATE ( DISTINCTCOUNT(MergeData[Attribute]) , ALLEXCEPT(MergeData , MergeData[Customer_Name]))

 This measure was then used to create other measures such as quarter-to-date revenue and prior year growth.